 Testa, Alberto and Amara, Mahfoud (2015) Sport in Islam and in Muslim Communities.
-Research Monograph .
-Routledge, London.
+Routledge Research in Sport, Culture and Society .
+Routledge, Abingdon, UK.
 ISBN 9781138817791Full text not available from this repository.

 As Islam’s visibility in global society increases, Muslim populations grow, and Muslim countries compete to take up positions at the heart of global sport, the interplay between sport and Islam becomes ever more illuminating.
 Sport in Islam and in Muslim Communities is the first book to analyse this relationship through a pluralist lens, exploring the questions it raises about contemporary Islam, globalisation, and the challenges faced by (in particular young) Muslims in negotiating their place in global society.